u-boot/u-boot/doc/usage/cmd/bootflow.rst

     List bootflows while scanning.
 This is helpful when you want to see what is happening during scanning.
 Use it with the `-b` flag to see which bootdev and bootflows are being tried.

+-G
+    Skip global bootmeths when scanning.
+By default these are tried first, but this flag disables them.

+-H
+    Don't use bootdev hunters.
+By default these are used before each boot priority or label is tried, to see if more bootdevs can be discovered, but this flag disables that process.

 The optional argument specifies a particular bootdev to scan.
 This can either be the name of a bootdev or its sequence number (both shown with `bootdev list`).